iSyser/AoE2DE_UGC_Guide/README.md

 ## Topics this guide covers

-This guide will cover Making Custom Scenarios, Data Modding and RM Scripting.
+This guide will cover Making Custom Scenarios, Data Modding, RM Scripting and AI Scripting.
 Note that this is still a work in progress, so not all of the topics are available yet!
+Some topics already have very comprehensive and good guides out there.
+Such guides will be linked where relevant!

 ## Is this guide relevant for older versions of the game?